-- Each client must receive and have access to the beneficiary informing materials upon request by the client and when first receiving SMHS from CONTRACTOR.
+- I. Each client shall receive and have access to beneficiary informing materials upon request by the client and when first receiving SMHS from CONTRACTOR.
 Beneficiary informing materials include but are not limited to: - a.
-Guide to Medi-Cal Mental Health Services - b.
-COUNTY Beneficiary Handbook - c.
-Provider Directory - d.
-Advance Health Care Directive Form (required for adult clients only) - Notice of Language Assistance Services available upon request at no cost to the client - Language Taglines - g.
-Grievance/Appeal Process and Form - h.
-Notice of Privacy Practices - Early & Periodic Screening, Diagnostic and Treatment (EPSDT) poster (if serving clients under the age of 21) - II.
-CONTRACTOR shall provide each client with a beneficiary handbook at the time the client first accesses services.
-The beneficiary handbook shall be provided to beneficiaries within 14 business days after receiving notice of enrollment.
+Guide to Medi-Cal Mental Health Services. - b.
+COUNTY Beneficiary Handbook. - c.
+Provider Directory. - d.
+Advance Health Care Directive Form (required for adult clients only). - Notice of Language Assistance Services available upon request at no cost to the client. - f.
+Language Taglines. - g.
+Grievance/Appeal Process and Form. - h.
+Notice of Privacy Practices. - EPSDT poster (if serving clients under the age of twenty-one (21). - II.
+CONTRACTOR shall offer and make available to each client a beneficiary handbook in paper and/or electronic format at the time the client first accesses services.
+The beneficiary handbook shall be provided to beneficiaries within fourteen (14) business days after receiving notice of enrollment. - III.
+CONTRACTOR shall give each client notice of any significant change to the information contained in the beneficiary handbook at least thirty (30) days before the intended effective date of change. - IV.
+Required informing materials shall be electronically available on CONTRACTOR's website and shallbe physically available at the CONTRACTOR agency facility lobby for clients' access. - V. Informing materials shall be made available upon request, at no cost, in alternate formats (i.e., Braille or Audio) and Auxiliary Aids (i.e., California Relay Service (CRS) 711 and ASL) and shallbe provided to clients within five (5) business days.
+Large print materials shall be a minimum of eighteen (18) point font size.

-- III.
-CONTRACTOR shall give each client notice of any significant change to the information contained in the beneficiary handbook at least 30 days before the intended effective date of change. - IV.
-Required informing materials must be electronically available on CONTRACTOR's website and must be physically available at the CONTRACTOR agency facility lobby for clients' access. - V. Informing materials must be made available upon request, at no cost, in alternate formats (i.e., Braille or Audio) and Auxiliary Aids (i.e., California Relay Service (CRS) 711 and American Sign Language) and must be provided to clients within five business days.
-Large print materials shall be in a minimum 18-point font size. - VI.
-Informing materials will be considered provided to the client if CONTRACTOR does one or more of the following: - a.
-Mails a printed copy of the information to the client's mailing address before the client first receives a specialty mental health service; - Mails a printed copy of the information upon the client's request to the client's mailing address; - Provides the information by email after obtaining the client's agreement to receive the information by email; - d.
-Posts the information on the CONTRACTOR's website and advises the client in paper or electronic form that the information is available on the internet and includes applicable internet addresses, provided that clients with disabilities who cannot access this information online are provided auxiliary aids and services upon request and at no cost; or, - e.
+- VI.
+Informing materials shall be considered provided to the client if CONTRACTOR does one or more of the following: - a.
+Mails a printed copy of the information to the client's mailing address before the client first receives SMHS; - Mails a printed copy of the information upon the client's request to the client's mailing address; - Provides the information by email after obtaining the client's agreement to receive the information by email; - d.
+Posts the information on CONTRACTOR's website and advises the client in paper or electronic form that the information is available on the internet and includes applicable internet addresses, provided that clients with disabilities who cannot access this information online are provided auxiliary aids and services upon request and at no cost; or, - e.
 Provides the information by any other method that can reasonably be expected to result in the client receiving that information.
-If CONTRACTOR provides informing materials in person, when the client first receives specialty mental health services, the date and method of delivery shall be documented in the client's file.
+If CONTRACTOR provides informing materials in person, when the client first receives SMHS, the date and method of delivery shall be documented in the client's file.